 If you follow this website, you know that detoxing is a subject of huge importance to us.
 In fact, performing regular body cleanses and detoxes are a core principle of my beliefs on health and healing.
-I talk about them so much that I sometimes take it for granted that others already know what I’m talking about.
+I talk about them so much that I sometimes take for granted that we're all on the same page.
 Maybe I should explain myself for the benefit of new readers.

 What exactly is a detox?
 Simply put, a detox is a process in which a person makes lifestyle changes to clear their body of toxins.
 These lifestyle changes typically involve abstaining from certain harmful things and optimizing body processes.
 Some changes are temporary, such as following a cleansing diet, others are permanent.

 I should also explain my use of the term “toxins.”

 Toxins are any substance that can be poisonous or cause negative health effects.
 “Toxin” refers to all the metals, chemicals, pollutants, artificial food ingredients, pesticides, and poisons that cause the body harm.
 “Toxin” is a very broad term and it’s even, unfortunately, become a bit of a buzzword to some.
 Artificially created chemicals can be toxins, but naturally occurring substances can be toxic, too.
 Arsenic is a natural toxin.
 Technically, so is cobra venom (though you’re less likely to find this contaminating your town’s water supply).